 It has the same layout as its system counterparts and each of the 48 reticles can be accessed, digitally as well as electrically.

-Each reticle is connected to its corresponding CURE board.
-Those can read voltages of each reticle, but not at the same position as an AnaB.
-They read right before $R_1$ in Figure 2.9.
+And like its system counterparts it is placed on a MainPCB (see Figure 2.8).
+All CURE boards connect to it and control the PowerFETs, as well as provide voltage readout from each reticle.
+The CURE boards read right before R_1 in Figure 2.9.

-Another specialization of the PowerWafer is, that all reticles analog and digital 1.8 V lines are connected directly to pins on the analog readout boards [9].
-There it is possible to measure a voltage, which is the one after the load resistors in Figure 2.9
+Also on the MainPCB are the AnaB boards.
+Note that here lies another specialization of the PowerWafer.
+All reticles' analog and digital 1.8 V lines are connected directly to pins on the analog readout boards [8].
+There it is possible to aaccess a voltage, which is measured after the load resistors in Figure 2.9 (after [1])